Capsicum & Chili

 Black & Green Gram

 Freshly-hatched larvae feed gregariously on leaves, scraping the leaf tissue and completely stripping the plant.
 Older larvae disperse and feed voraciously on foliage at night.
 During the day, they usually hide in the soil around the base of the plants.
-In lighter soils, the larvae can reach the groundnut pods or roots and damage them.
+In lighter soils, the larvae can reach the roots and damage them.
 Due to extensive feeding, only petioles and branches are left behind.

 Adult moths have grayish-brown bodies and variegated forewings with white wavy markings on the edges.
 The hindwings are translucent white with brown lines along the margins and the veins.
-Females lay hundred of eggs in clusters on the upper leaf blades, covered with golden brown scales.
+Females lay hundreds of eggs in clusters on the upper leaf blades, covered with golden brown scales.
 After hatching, the hairless light-green larvae disperse quickly and start feeding gregariously on leaves.
 Older larvae are dark green to brown with dark spots on the flanks and somewhat clearer bellies.
 Two yellow longitudinal bands run along the sides, interrupted by black triangular spots.
 An orange band runs dorsally between these spots.
 Larvae feed during the night and take refuge in the soil during the day.
-Larvae and adults thrive at temperatures between 15 and 35°C, optimum at 25 °C. Low humidity and higher or lower temperatures reduce the fecundity and prolong their life cycle.
+Larvae and adults thrive at temperatures between 15 and 35°C, optimum at 25 °C. Low humidity and higher or lower temperatures reduce fertility and prolong their life cycle.